Help with care home costs

 What we count

-We will take into account any pensions and benefits you receive, such as:
+We will take into account any pensions and benefits you receive, including:

 • Income support